KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis-Article.md

         }
 }

-See the <doc:Styling-Article> article for more information about how styling is handled in KeyboardKit.
+See the <doc:Styling-Article> article for more information about KeyboardKit view styling.